APPROXIMATELY $256 MILLION IN DEBT AFFECTED

 TO SUBSTANTIAL GOVERNMENT INSURANCE OF MORTGAGES

 The combination of mortgage insurance and over collateralization of

 program assets to liabilities should protect the bond program from losses

 arising from potential mortgage delinquencies and defaults.
 As of June 30, 2010,

-MGIC (Ba3, Positive)] and 4% uninsured with a loan to value below 80%.
-The
+USDA/RHS, and 2% uninsured with a loan to value below 80%.

 The mortgage loan portfolio performance has been strong with delinquencies of